 There are no tuition fees in Iceland paid at the four public universities in the country, with only a registration fee of around ISK 75,000 (~US$600) per year.

-Denmark, Sweden, the Netherlands and most recently, Finland only apply their free higher education benefits to students from inside the EU/EEA and Switzerland, which means that students from outside these regions have to pay tuition fees for bachelor’s and master’s programs.
+Denmark, Sweden, the Netherlands and most recently, Finland only apply their free higher education benefits to students from inside the EU/EEA and Switzerland, which means that students from Non-European regions must pay tuition for bachelor’s and master’s programs.
 However, PhD programs are completely funded in these countries, providing outstanding PhD applicants the ability to receive their degree without paying fees and receiving a salary.
 If they study in either Swedish or Finnish, non-EU/EEA students can also still study for free in Finland.

 International fees differ in Denmark, Sweden and Finland at bachelor’s and master’s levels.
 University fees range from DKK 45,000 to DKK 120,000 (~US$6,670-17,800) annually in Denmark, while they dropped from SEK 80,000 to SEK 145,000 (~US$8,200-14,870) for most courses in Sweden.
 The recently imposed tuition fees in Finland are currently at least EUR 1,500 (~US$1,700) per year while the majority of students would pay between EUR 6,000-18,000 (~US$6,640-19,900) per year.

 But what about the cost of living?
 Oh, this is the catch, as the cost of living in northern Europe is some of the continent’s largest.
-This is mainly due to the region’s stable economy and the strength of the Nordic currencies, so it may not be so bad to pay more for living when the streets are clean and the people are happy.
+This is mainly due to the region’s stable economy and the strength of the Nordic currencies, so it may not be so bad to pay more for living when their environments are tidy and the inhabitants are happy.

 Other places to study in Europe for free (or at low cost)